ORBAT/S4QS-RS/README.md

     // Can be overridden in tableConfig (see below)
     // Required.
     "copyParams": {
-      // maximum number of parallel copies to allow.
-Should be less than or equal to the number of configured tables.
-      // Optional, defaults to the number of configured tables.
-      "maxParallel": 2,

       // Redshift schema to use.
       // Required
       "schema": "myschema",